michelou/dotty-examples/README.md

 - [Git 2.19](https://git-scm.com/download/win) ([*release notes*](https://raw.githubusercontent.com/git/git/master/Documentation/RelNotes/2.19.2.txt))

 > **&#9755;** ***Installation policy***<br/>
 > Whenever possible software is installed via a [Zip archive](https://www.howtogeek.com/178146/htg-explains-everything-you-need-to-know-about-zipped-files/) rather than via a Windows installer.
-In our case we defined **`C:\opt\`** as the installation directory for optional software tools (*in memory of* the [`/opt/`](http://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/opt.html) directory on Unix).
+In our case we defined **`C:\opt\`** as the installation directory for optional software tools (*in reference to* the [`/opt/`](http://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/opt.html) directory on Unix).

 For instance our development environment looks as follows (*November 2018*):